VREMSoftwareDevelopment/WiFiAnalyzer/README.md

   2. Import project into Android Studio
       * In Welcome to Android Studio Screen select Import project ...
       * Select the root directory of the WifiAnalyzer repository and click "OK".
-      * WifiAnalyzer will be build automatically
+      * WiFi Analyzer will be build automatically